NickVolynkin/software-technology-mindmaps/README.md

 	* Able to open documents in a single action (e.g. opening a URL).
 	* Able to separate structure from strings for localization.
 	* Text (non-binary) format, enabling the use of [diff utility](https://en.wikipedia.org/wiki/Diff_utility).
+	* Able to attach images and links to map nodes.
 * Mind maps are essentially a representation of one's mind (or a collective mind).
 They are prone to subjectivity, opinions and disagreements.
 A strong contribution policy is required to prevent that.